awsdocs/amazon-eks-user-guide/doc_source/efs-csi.md

    Thu Jul 23 21:44:27 UTC 2020
    ```

-1. Verify that the `app2` pod is shows the same data in the volume\.
+1. Verify that the `app2` pod shows the same data in the volume that `app1` wrote to the volume\.

    ```
    kubectl exec -ti app2 -- tail /data/out1.txt